 Since limitations of liability and warranty disclaimers limit user rights and can result in liability if they are not conspicuous, All-Caps is the prudent choice.
 Users are used to important language being capitalized and businesses do it because it works for communication and holds up against legal challenges.

-All-Caps language appears in EULAs for the same reason as in T&C. Like the T&C, it reflects developer preference and a desire to avoid liability.
+All-Caps language appears in EULAs for the same reason as in Terms and Conditions agreement.
+Like the T&C, it reflects developer preference and a desire to avoid liability, while drawing attention to key clauses in the agreement.

 It is likely you will also have similar preferences for All-Caps.
 However, many developers reserve it for protecting themselves from liability.